opterix/NIFecg.jl/mapeo.md

 %   produces more robust estimates.
 In case of failure of convergence the algorithm
 %   was run a second time using the kurtosis.

-# Channel selection and Fetal QRS detection
+## Channel selection and Fetal QRS detection

+# All

 % -&#x2014; detrending  -&#x2014;
 % Xd=FecgDetrFilt(X,fs,cName,graph,dbFlag);